DynamoMTL/dynamo-ops/_posts/guiding-principles/2015-01-01-core-values.md

 ---

 To be clear: Our Values are what we Value, as a team.
-They are also our guiding force when it comes to planning, creating, launching & supporting amazing things alongside amazing clients.
+They are our guiding force when it comes to planning, creating, launching & supporting amazing things alongside amazing clients.

 ## Dynamo's 5 Core Values
 1. Be experts In our respective fields.